markjfisher/http-simple/README.md

 Chunked Alphabet endpoint.

-This endpoint will also return num letters from the alphabet, using chunked resources, returning each block up to 10 chars at a time, with a 1 second delay between each chunk.
+This endpoint will also return num letters from the alphabet, using chunked resources, returning each block up to 10 chars at a time, with a 100 ms delay between each chunk.
 The result is a plain text resource.